ShettyGaneshprasad/SDMCET-Assist/README.md

 Which gives all information about the college to its Student, Faculty and even visitors of the college.
 All college details like:-
-1) Administration
+* Administration
-2) UG Academics
+* Students and Faculty Timetable
-3) Important Contacts
+* Important Contacts
-4) Placement
+* Placement
-5) Examination Department
+* Examination Department
-6) Bus Facility
+* Bus Facility
-7) College and Department wise Notice.
+* College and Department wise Notice.
-9) Indoor College Navigation Map.
+* Indoor College Navigation Map.
-10) College's Cafetaria, Bakery, Mess, Suruchi's Menu.
+* College's Cafetaria, Bakery, Mess, Suruchi's Menu.
+* And many more...

 ## Installing